odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 3. [`tb_ROM.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/testbenches/tb_ROM.vhd): This is the testbench for the ROM.

-4. [`top.level.vhd`](): This is the main program to run.
+4. [`tb_encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/45a454364ca8d41ae2ffea6cb52cb3a33cf7d602/source/testbenches/tb_encoder_A.vhd): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.

 5. [`top.level.vhd`](): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.